opentelekomcloud-docs/cloud-create/umn/source/index.rst

 3.5.
 Which Ansible version do you support
 -----------------------------------------

-Before version :code:`2.15.x`, we supported Ansible :code:`2.10.7`.

-Starting from version :code:`2.15.x`, we support Ansible :code:`10.5.0` (i.e., Ansible core :code:`2.17.4`), which is compatible with `target VM having Python 3.7 - 3.12 <https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html>`_ installed.
-The following table shows an example that our :code:`AnsibleTasks` component works with target OS RHEL 9 but not RHEL 8.
+We currently support Ansible :code:`10.5.0` (i.e., Ansible core :code:`2.17.4`), which is compatible with `target VM having Python 3.7 - 3.12 <https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html>`_ installed.
+The following table shows the compatibility matrix with Operating Systems:

 +-----------------------------+----------------+-------------------------------------+
 | Target OS                   | Python version | Compatible with Ansible core 2.17.4 |